-Access Point Use this mode to disable NAT on the router and turn it into Mode: an Access Point
+Access Point Use this mode to disable NAT on the router and turn it into Mode: an Access Point not give you any IP numbers to use.
+This option is commonly used for Cable modem services.

 Dynamic IP Address (DHCP)